techsoft3d/hc-caas-api/README.md

 ### SCS Viewing via download token

-The simplest way to view a previous converted SCS file via CaaS is to use the `getDownloadToken` function.
-This function returns a unique, time-limited token that can be used to download the SCS file directly from the backend-storage of the CaaS server.
+The simplest way to view a previous converted CAD model file via CaaS in non-streaming mode is to use the `getDownloadToken` function.
+This function returns a unique, time-limited token that can be used to download the generated SCS file directly from the backend-storage of the CaaS server.
 However, this functionality is only availabe if S3 or Azure Blob Storage is used as the backend storage or you are using the official CaaS server.

 ```
-// In production this call should be performed server-side
+// In production this call should be performed server-side and the result send to the client.
 let res = await caasClient.getDownloadToken("ID-OF-MODEL-TO-LOAD","scs");

 await hwv.model.loadSubtreeFromScsFile(hwv.model.getRootNode(), res.token);
 ```

 ### SCS Viewing with Buffer
-You can also access scs files and other files with a call to `getFileByType` with the itemid of the model.
+You can also access SCS files and other generated files with a call to `getFileByType` with the itemid of the model.
 In production you would do this in your server application.
 This buffer can then be send to the webviewer client.
 In this example we are using express to serve the buffer to the client.

 Server:
 ```